slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Don’t raise your voice, improve your argument.

-Listen as you’re wrong.
-Ask the person trying to convince you of something to explain how it would work.
-If they can explain why they are correct, you’ll learn something.
-If they can’t you’ll soften their views.
-The more we disagree, the more chance there is that at least one of us is right.
+Listen as if you’re wrong.
+Ask the person trying to convince you to explain how their view works.
+If they can, you’ll learn.
+If they can’t, their position softens.
+The more we disagree, the higher the chance at least one of us is right.

 > *"Be curious, not judgmental."
--- Walt Witman [1819]*
+-- Walt Whitman [1819]*

 > *"Never argue with a fool, onlookers may not be able to tell the difference." (...)
 "Never argue with stupid people, because they will drag you down to their level and then beat you with experience."